monsoonmaelstrom/book2/book2.md

 “This is exactly what I want,” I tell him breathlessly.
 “Forever.”

-His hands tighten around hips before he’s finding his own release in a series of shuddering thrusts that leave us both spent.
+His hands tighten around my hips before he’s finding his own release in a series of shuddering thrusts that leave us both spent.

 Eventually he slides out of me and pulls me back against his chest as we both lie bonelessly in the water that’s gone tepid again.
 I don’t have the energy to warm it back up.
 Even still I find myself wistfully saying, “Let’s just stay here forever.”